 Defining an Electronic or Mechanical Tracking Device

-The term “electronic or mechanical tracking device” encompasses any device capable of emitting an electronic frequency or signal to monitor, identify, or record a person’s location.
-This broad definition includes GPS devices, which are commonly used to track vehicle movements, and even extends to mechanisms like odometers that can indicate location changes.
+The term “electronic or mechanical tracking device” broadly encompasses any device capable of emitting an electronic frequency or signal to monitor, identify, or record a person’s location.
+This inclusive definition covers GPS devices, which are commonly used to track vehicle movements.
+Additionally, it extends to mechanisms such as odometers, which can also indicate changes in location.

 Affirmative Defenses Under Texas Law